What are tax havens, and how do they work?

 Switzerland has low taxation for both foreign businesses and individuals.

-According to the Swiss Federal Department of Finance, foreign nationals living in Switzerland but are not employed there can pay a low, lump-sum option on the money they bank inside the country, and the government considers their taxes paid.
+According to the Swiss Federal Department of Finance, foreign nationals who are living in Switzerland but are not employed there can choose to be taxed under a lump-sum system.
+Tax is based on their deeming living expenses instead of their income and wealth.

 The Swiss government also offers significant tax breaks to companies that hold 10% shares of other corporations.